narthur/narthur.github.io/index.md

 # Hello.

-My interests are varied, and mostly in three areas:
+My interests are varied, but tend to these:

 - Technology.
 - Influence.